About the Garden

 In 2001, the U.S. Food and Drug Administration (FDA) awarded a grant to NCNPR to study the safety and efficacy of herbal dietary supplements produced within the U.S. and abroad.
 This established a need for a correctly identified living plant collection.
 The infrastructure needed to establish and maintain a living plant collection, within the medicinal plant garden, was improved and specialized staff members were hired to implement this program.

-Although starting small, the living collection now contains some 1,500 species from all geographic regions of the world.
+Although starting small, the living collection now contains over 1,000 species from all geographic regions of the world.
 While there are only a few botanical gardens in the world that are dedicated to growing only medicinal plants, the Maynard W. Quimby Medicinal Plant Garden has one of the finest living medicinal plant collections in the U.S. The garden is registered with the Botanic Gardens Conservation International (BGCI) and is also a member of both the International Plant Exchange Network (IPEN) and the American Association of Botanical Gardens and Arboreta.
 These were crucial steps in allowing the garden to obtain medicinal plant germplasm.
 As the living collection began to grow, the garden established it’s own seed bank.
 Today the garden has over 1,000 seed bank entries.
 These seeds are exchanged between various leading botanical institutes, both nationally and internationally, to promote medicinal plant research and contribute towards the conservation of these valuable germplasm.

 On Wednesday, April 17, 2013, the Maynard W. Quimby Medicinal Plant Garden’s new facility was dedicated.
 The location just west of the old facility consolidates and streamlines daily production activities, as well as occupies one of the first LEED ‘Silver’ Certified buildings on the UM Campus.